Managed isolation and quarantine data

 Managed Isolation Allocation System (MIAS) rooms allocated

 Rooms in our managed isolation facilities are needed for 14 days.
 The below graph illustrates room allocation rates over the coming weeks.
 If the room allocation rate is projected to reach the operational capacity level in the next 14 days, no additional rooms can be allocated in the days leading up to this peak.
-Please see the explanatory notes on the MBIE website which provides further explanation about the information contained in this 14 day forecast.
+See the explanatory notes above for further explanation about the information contained in this 14 day forecast.

 Text version of MIAS rooms allocated